 From the most traditional to the trendier, cooler and more festive neighborhoods, Paris has everything on offer to make your stay a fantastic one.

 Paris is divided into 20 arrondissements, which are structured into the shape of a snail starting from the city center.
 Arrondissements 1-11 make up the inner city center, whilst 12-20 form its second ring.

 But for the Parisians the arrondissements aren’t just geographical and administrative zones.
 They are like whole universes.
 Each arrondissement has its own identity and individual set of values.

 We refer to the 14 arrondissements situated north of the Seine as «THE LEFT BANK» and the 6 arrrondissements south of the river as «THE RIGHT BANK».

-Why not stay in Paris for a short term or long term stay in an apartment on the «RIGHT BANK»?
+Why not rent an apartment in Paris on the «RIGHT BANK»?

 The 1st arrondissement « du Louvre »

-With its 4 quarters (Place Vendôme, Saint Germain l’Auxerrois, les Halles, and Palais Royal), you are guaranteed an enjoyable stay!
+With its 4 quarters (Place Vendôme, Saint Germain l’Auxerrois, les Halles, and Palais Royal), you are guaranteed to enjoy living here!

 Worshiped by tourists and a popular place to live for young couples, Paris’ 1st arrondissement is known for its central location (on the right bank of the Seine), and for its sights and attractions of global renown: Sainte Chapelle, the Palais de justice, the île de la Cité, the conciergerie, the Tuileries gardens, the Carrousel gardens, the forum des Halles, the Bourse (stock exchange), the Saint Roch and St Germain l’Auxerrois churches, the Pont neuf, Place Vendôme, Place Dauphine, Place des Victoires, the Palais Royal, oh and the Louvre… Owing to sheer number and scale, these sites make up a large part of the relatively nonresidential 1st arrondissement.